BILGI-IE-423/ie423-2024-2025-termproject-algorhythm/README.md

 ## 3.Preprocessing Steps

 ### 3.1.Libraries
-In this project, the libraries OpenCV,  pandas, matploblib, seaborn, Pillow, io,  tqdm, NumPy, selenium and scikit-learn were used.
+In this project, the libraries OpenCV,  pandas, matploblib, seaborn, Pillow, io,  tqdm, NumPy, selenium, Spotipy, SpotifyClientCredentials, time, os, requests, AutoTokenizer, google.generativeai, SentenceTransformerand and scikit-learn were used.
 In the parts where data is generated, the additional libraries selenium, time, requests, and beautifulsoup4 were used.

 ### 3.2.Dataset